clandrew/fnxapp/README.md

 If you're comparing the build process, you'll notice that PGX and PGZ are concepts set up in the source code, they're not for the assembler.
 They don't really affect how you invoke the assembler.

 Both executable formats are output the same way from 64tass, using the -o directive.
-The logistics of setting up the programs as executables is all done in code, not really in how the assembler is invoked.
 Each format has a header with a signature, and these are set up in the source code.

 The C256 kernel understands PGX and PGZ format, and its BASIC can load them.
 To be more specific, the C256 kernel exposes the functions "F_LOAD" and "F_RUN", and the Foenix's BASIC implementation calls these functions when you use BASIC "BRUN".